 - Between 2021 and 2022, car warranty related robocalls declined 95% after enforcement actions by the FCC and FTC.
 Further information can be viewed HERE.

 Even though robocall mitigation plans submitted through the RMD are frequently pro forma, and there is no verification they are being implemented, RMD registration, in and of itself, means all voice service providers allowed to connect to US phone companies are publicly identified.
-The combination of tracebacks and the RMD registration requirement has created an environment where criminals’ perceived risk of discovery has reduced robocalls 58%.
+The combination of tracebacks and the RMD registration requirement has created an environment where criminals’ perceived risk of discovery reduced robocalls 62% between July 2021 and December 2023.